fachruddinn/Prevents-Double-Tap-Android/README.md

-# Feature Prevents Double tap in Android
+# Prevents Double Tap in Android

 Features that can be used to prevent double tap in Android Application